-Scientists recently released results of a study analyzing the stomach contents of shortfin mako, blue, and common thresher sharks in the California Current.
+In 2012, scientists released results of a study analyzing the stomach contents of shortfin mako, blue, and common thresher sharks in the California Current.
 The new information should help researchers characterize differences among the species as well as their roles in the ecosystem.

 Harvesting shortfin mako shark

 Shortfin makos are harvested by many nations in subtropical or temperate waters around the world.
 U.S. fishermen harvest shortfin makos with drift gillnets off the West Coast, and occasionally catch them incidentally in longline fisheries for swordfish off Hawaii.
 A gillnet is a panel of netting suspended vertically in the water by floats, with weights along the bottom, that fish become entangled in.
 Drift gillnet gear is anchored to a vessel, and drifts along with the current.
 Pelagic longline gear consists of a main horizontal line with shorter lines with baited hooks attached to it.
 The gear is used at various depths and at different times of day, depending on the species being targeted.
 The gear is set shallower (roughly 100 meters or less in depth) to target swordfish.